NSolooki/DocumentStore/README.md

 The following rules apply to all stages of the semester project:
 - **You may not use any static methods** in your code; every method must be an instance method.
 You are writing object oriented code, not old-fashioned procedural code.
 - **Your code may not have any** "**monster" methods**; no method in your code may be longer than 30 lines (not counting comments.)
 Get used to breaking logic down into smaller chunks, i.e. methods that you call from within another method. [with one exception in BTreeImpl]
 - **You must use [Maven](https://maven.apache.org/)** for building your code and for dependency declaration and resolution.
-Do not manually download JAR files for any opensource libraries we are using, and do not manually add them to your classpath.
+Do not manually download JAR files for any open-source libraries we are using, and do not manually add them to your classpath.
 Only declare them as a Maven dependency, and Maven will download them for you.
 - **No other libraries: you may not use any libraries other than the JDK and whatever other libraries I explicitly specify that you should use.**

 ## **STAGES**